wekan/wekan/SECURITY.md

 ## About Wekan versions

-There is only 2 versions of Wekan: Standalone Wekan, and Sandstorm Wekan.
+There are only 2 versions of Wekan: Standalone Wekan, and Sandstorm Wekan.

 ### Standalone Wekan Security